 We get to the fort and have a great time having fun lifting the draw-bridge.

-We then walk to the town hill and to the look-out.
+We then walk to the town hall and to the lookout.

-Here the restaurants and buildings are deserted, nut a few tourist stands remain selling ornaments.
+Here the restaurants and buildings are deserted, but a few tourist stands remain selling ornaments.

 Our new “friend” wants his photo with us.